Ouvrage Boussois

 Ouvrage Boussois is a petit ouvrage of the Maginot Line, built as part of the "New Fronts" program to address shortcomings in the Line's coverage of the border with Belgium.
 Like the other three ouvrages near Maubeuge, it is built on an old Séré de Rivières fortification, near the town of Boussois.
 The fortification surrendered to the Germans twice, in the First World War on 6 September 1914, and in the Second World War on 22 May 1940.
 The site is now abandoned.

 Fort de Boussois

 The Fort de Boussois, also known as the Fort de Kilmaine, was built between 1881 and 1883 as part of the Séré de Rivières system of fortifications.
 It overlooks the valley of the Sambre.
 The pentagonal fort is surrounded by a ditch defended by caponiers and counterscarps.
-The fort featured a Mougin turret with two 155mm guns.
+The fort featured a Mougin turret with two 155 mm guns.
 A cavalier, or elevated surface for artillery, surmounts the reinforced barracks.
 Underground galleries link the salients, caponiers and counterscarps to the central portions of the fort.